tohlh/MKRWAN1310-SPI-Test/README.md

 Once installed, you can then build the project that will generate a fw.h file, which can be flashed onto the STM32 on MKRWAN 1310 with MKRWANFWUpdate_standalone example in https://github.com/arduino-libraries/MKRWAN.

+To flash with MKRWANFWUpdate_standalone, replace the fw.h file in the example and upload the sketch to the device.
+Open up serial monitor to get the firmware flashed.

 The repo already includes the latest fw.h file for each version of the firmware.

 ## The Master sketch